Corvimae/kaizo-ironmon-plus/README.md

 #### 3.14 - Move Tutors
 You may not learn moves from move tutors.

+#### 3.15 - TM Moves
+TM moves may only be learned if they are from a TM received for defeating a gym leader.

+* (a) If a Pokémon learns a move naturally that is also taught by a banned TM, they may still use that move.

 ## 4. DUNGEONS
 #### 4.01 - Definition